timkanke/scutes/docs/DevelopmentEnvironment.md

 ## Introduction

-This page describes how to set up a development environment, and other information useful for developers to be aware of.
+This document provides guidance on setting up a Scutes development environment on a local workstation.

 ## Prerequisites